Un-Dam the Klamath: Restoring the habitat

 Nearly $70 million will be made available for the Klamath Basin Restoration project through the Bipartisan Infrastructure Law, with investments totalling $162 million over five years in work restoring the regional ecosystem and repairing local economies.
 In the largest river restoration in U.S. history, contractor Resource Environmental Solutions (RES) and area tribes will plant up to 19 billion seeds.
 Shrubs and trees that will be planted include Klamath plum, buckbrush, serviceberry and Oregon ash.
 The design of the planting has included 96 different species, including yampah, lomatium, mugwort and Asclepias, as well as tens of thousands of oak.
 The targets are to plant 250,000 trees and shrubs and more than 13 billion seeds and perhaps as many as 17 to 19 billion.
 Included within the plan is the eradication of non-native species such as medusahead and Himalayan blackberry vines.

 The Klamath Integrated Fish plan will combine restoration and monitoring by the United States Fish and Wildlife Service, the Pacific States Marine Fisheries Commission and ESSA Technologies with over 100 other participatory organisations.
 Native fish species that will be particularly focused on include: chinook salmon and coho salmon, steelhead, bull trout, redband trout, Pacific lamprey, Lost river sucker (C'waam), shortnose sucker (Koptu), green sturgeon and eulachon.
 Director of the Yurok fisheries Barry McCovey said that he guessed the recovery might last longer than he will be alive, but the "tribes' long efforts are for their grandchildren and generations to come."

 Salmon are particularly important to the Yurok tribe as part of their arts.
 "Salmon always gave us the physical and mental strength to carry out these arts" said Tori McConnell, the 2023 Miss Indian World.
-She explained that the local environment is very special and that her spirit is part of the water, rocks, willow, salmon, deer and "the way that the air smells or the way it feels when you’re up on a mountain".
+She explained that the local environment is very special and that her spirit is part of the water, rocks, willow, salmon, deer and "the way that the air smells or the way it feels when you're up on a mountain".

 On October 3, 2024 the first salmon was seen by sonar moving past the former dam sites to Oregon since the dams were built.

+Artistic depiction

+Lucy Raven created a moving image installation called Murderers Bar (2025), showing the undamming and the consequent rush of water to the Pacific Ocean, using both aerial film and lidar/sonar generated animation.
+The piece combines sculpture, moving image, and ecological narratives.